mdai26/PGNN/README.md

   - **neighbor_${number}.txt**: document the adjacency matrix of the microstructure

   - **mark_and_newmark_${number}.vts**: vtk file for plotting through [ParaView](https://www.paraview.org/), mark is the grain label and newmark is the structure id.

+### Polycrystal Microstructure Generation via Experimental Data

+The code and instructions can be found in the folder [experidata](https://github.com/mdai26/PGNN/tree/main/experidata).

 ### Materials Property calculation